-Please note the competitors have been set out above in alphabetical order and the order does not necessarily relate to the references from A to B in Table 7.
+Please note the competitors have been set out above in alphabetical order and the order does not relate to the references from A to K in Table 6 in section 3.3.
+There are also a number of other product providers in this market for which we have not been able to establish a fee structure from the information that is publicly available.